av4me/geoipd/README.md

 # geoipjson

-GeoIP JSON data service to provide free GeoIP data, like http://dev.maxmind.com/geoip/geolite, in JSON form.
+GeoIPjson is a service to provide GeoIP data, from various sources like http://dev.maxmind.com/geoip/geolite, in a standardized form including:
+- JSON as a primary export format, JSONP and other formats to come with time via export plugins
+- support the ability to switch GeoIP data services without changing application logic
+- support the ability to fail over between GeoIP data services should one or more fail
+- support GeoIP data extensions like returning data based upon a consensus vote between GeoIP data sources
+- support GeoIP data source load balancing

+Input via chain of Geo Source plugins
+Output via format plugin, initially JSON

 ## License